microsoft/vscode-docs/blogs/2020/06/09/go-extension.md

 June 9, 2020 by The VS Code Team, [@code](https://twitter.com/code)

 From the beginning, we have worked with developer communities to build Visual Studio Code as a powerful, extensible editor.
 Five years into this journey, individuals and organizations in our community have helped us create an editor that is really for all developers, using any language.
-VS Code is now the primary editor for many of our 11 million users.

-VS Code is also the most popular editor for Go developers (used by 41% of developers according to the [Go developer survey](https://blog.golang.org/survey2019-results)).
+For many of our 11 million users, VS Code is their primary code editor, as is the case for 41% of developers that are working with Go (according to the [Go developer survey](https://blog.golang.org/survey2019-results)).
 We are proud of the work that we have done on the [Go extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=golang.Go), which is the result of an extensive development effort together with the Go community by virtue of both code contributions and integration with over a dozen independently maintained tools.

 ![Go extension](go-extension.png)